Ophélie Meilleroux

-Ophélie Anne-Laure Meilleroux (born 18 January 1984 in Montluçon) is a French football player who currently plays for French club Montpellier of the Division 1 Féminine.
+Ophélie Anne-Laure Meilleroux (born 18 January 1984) is a French former football player.
 Meilleroux primarily plays as a central defender, but can also play in the defensive midfielder role.
 She is a member of the France women's national football team making her first major tournament appearance with her nation at UEFA Women's Euro 2009.

 Club career

 Early career

 Meilleroux began her career playing for the women's section of amateur football club ÉDS Montluçon in her hometown.
 She spent several years with the club's youth setup before being selected to attend CNFE Clairefontaine, the women's section of the prestigious Clairefontaine academy.
 Meilleroux played one season with the academy scoring three goals, despite playing as a defender.
 After leaving the academy, she joined D1 Féminine club ASJ Soyaux.
 At Soyaux, Meilleroux played on the team alongside future international teammate Corine Franco and earned her first call up to the national team because of her consistent play with the club.
 She appearing in 20 or more matches in four straight seasons for Soyaux.
 Meilleroux also collected a career-high nine yellow cards in her first season with the club.
 In her final season (2007–08) with Soyaux, Meilleroux played in 19 matches and scored only one goal.